hyperoslo/gamification/README.md

 ## Usage

 Gamification really only has two models: `Task` and `Scoring`.
-A task has many scorings and a scoring has one task.
+A task has many scorings and a scoring belongs to a task.
 The rest is up to you.

 ```ruby
 class Task